 The fact you’re so busy and overwhelmed is precisely why journaling should be a top priority.
-Chances are, you’re feeling at least a little bit stressed.
+Chances are, you’re feeling at least a little bit stressed life is hectic and we are so busy on autopilot that we don’t often stop and spend quality time with our own minds.
 Well, journaling can help!

 What is Journaling?

 As well as describing events from your day, journaling usually involves noting down thoughts and feelings.
 It enables you to step out of autopilot and deepen your awareness of the patterns you’re in.
 Journaling turns your attention inwards, helping you notice your thought, feelings and to develop a more balanced way of thinking.

 It’s an incredible tool for reflection, it’s cathartic, and it helps provide focus and clarity.
 Ultimately, it can have a positive impact on both your mental and physical wellbeing.

 Here Comes the Science Bit…

 Our brains have two sides or hemispheres.
 In most people, language skills and logical thinking are on the left side of the brain.
 The right side controls attention, memory, reasoning, problem-solving and is associated with creativity.

 Writing is a left-brain activity that is logical and analytical.
 Journaling fully engages the left brain and the right side of the brain that can tune into feelings, reasoning and creative problem-solving.
 Both parts of the brain get to do what they’re best at, and they get to do it in tandem, allowing you to better understand what you’re thinking and feeling.

 Taking this a step further, the physical act of writing things down reduces stress while increasing focus and motivation, making it easier to achieve goals and form habits.
 If you think something and don’t write it down, you’re only engaging the right side of your brain.
 The mere act of putting those thoughts down on paper means the left side of your brain is on-board too.